ibrahni/blogwatch-1/README.md

 ### Running Tests from the IDE

-The default configuration executes tests with headless mode in windows environment, target URL is https://www.baeldung.com, and the concurrency level is 3.
+The default configuration executes tests with headless mode in Windows environment, target URL is https://www.baeldung.com, and the concurrency level is 3.
 The configuration can be changed using following properties:

   - _spring.profiles.active_ - environment variable to either "headless-browser" and "ui-browser"